 Release date: October 2019

-Information and tangible scenarios related to consumer control presented at the CX workshop in October.
+Concepts and scenarios related to consumer control presented at the CX workshop in October.

 Defining the UX of Consent